-Accrediting Body COLLEGE OF HOSPITALITY A Courses Exemptions Civil Aviation Authority on behalf of the European Aviation Safety Agency BSc (Hons) Aviation Management and Commercial Pilot Training No compensation permitted for CAA Taught Modules: Level 4: Aircraft General Knowledge Instruments Meteorology Principles of Flight Planning Level 5: Human Performance and Operational Procedures Navigation Air Law and Communication Flight Planning and Performance Level 6: Airline Pilot Standards/Multi- crew cooperation Commercial Pilot Licence and Multi-engine Instrument Rating See also sections 4.11 and 4.12 below Civil Aviation Authority on behalf of the European Aviation Safety Agency For all Pilot Licence modules, no compensation at any level allowed.
-No compensation permitted for CAA Taught Modules: Closed to new applicants: BSc (Hons) Aviation Management and Commercial Pilot Licence BSc (Hons) Aviation Management and Commercial Pilot Licence (Frozen ATPL) Level 4: Private Pilot Licence - Theory and Practical Commercial Pilot Licence 1 - Theory Level 5: Commercial Pilot Licence 2 - Flight Hours Level 6: Instrument Rating (IR) Multi-crew Co-operation Upset Prevention and Recovery Training See also sections 4.11 and 4.12 below
+LONDON GELLER COLLEGE OF HOSPITALITY AND TOURISM Accrediting Body Courses Exemptions Civil Aviation Authority on behalf of the European Aviation Safety Agency BSc (Hons) Aviation Management and Commercial Pilot Training No compensation permitted for CAA Taught Modules: Level 4: Aircraft General Knowledge Instruments Meteorology Principles of Flight Planning Level 5: Human Performance and Operational Procedures Navigation Air Law and Communication Flight Planning and Performance Level 6: Airline Pilot Standards/Multi- crew cooperation Commercial Pilot Licence and Multi-engine Instrument Rating See also sections 4.11 and 4.12 below Closed to new applicants: BSc (Hons) Aviation Management and Commercial Pilot Licence BSc (Hons) Aviation Management and Commercial Pilot Licence (Frozen ATPL) For all Pilot Licence modules, no compensation at any level allowed.
+No compensation permitted for CAA Taught Modules: Civil Aviation Authority on behalf of the European Aviation Safety Agency Level 4: Private Pilot Licence - Theory and Practical Commercial Pilot Licence 1 - Theory Level 5: Commercial Pilot Licence 2 - Flight Hours Level 6: Instrument Rating (IR) Multi-crew Co-operation Upset Prevention and Recovery Training See also sections 4.11 and 4.12 below

-Accrediting Body Courses Exemptions Academic Partner: Business College of Athens (BCA) Undergraduate: Language of Instruction: Undergraduate: Bilingual: Levels 3 and 4: Greek n/a BA (Hons) Hospitality and Tourism Management (with Foundation) Levels 5 and 6: English English: Postgraduate: MA International Hospitality and Tourism Management Levels 3,4,5,6: English Postgraduate: MBA for Executives (Hospitality and Tourism) English or Greek (Students will not be permitted to mix languages) n/a Undergraduate courses with 40-credit modules at Level 4 A student may progress with a resit or a retake in one 40-credit module, as long as no professional body requirement prevents this.
+Accrediting Body Courses Exemptions n/a Academic Partner: Business College of Athens (BCA) Language of Instruction: Undergraduate: Undergraduate: BA (Hons) Hospitality and Tourism Management (with Foundation) Bilingual: Levels 3 and 4: Greek Levels 5 and 6: English Postgraduate: MA International Hospitality and English: Levels 3,4,5,6: English Tourism Management MBA for Executives (Hospitality and Tourism) Postgraduate: English or Greek (Students will not be permitted to mix languages) n/a Undergraduate courses with 40-credit modules at Level 4 A student may progress with a resit or a retake in one 40-credit module, as long as no professional body requirement prevents this.
 Students who fail modules will receive compensation at an Assessment Board for up to a maximum of 40 credits over one or two modules at Level 4; provided that: a. an average mark of 40% or more has been achieved across 120 credits at that Level (including any failed modules) AND b. the final mark for any individual module to be compensated is at least 30% n/a Executive MSc Air Transport Operations and Management No RPCL and/or RPEL is permitted

 LONDON SCHOOL OF FILM, MEDIA AND DESIGN

 Accrediting Body Course Exemptions

 No compensated passes for Level 5 module: Law for Journalists

-Broadcast Journalism Training Council (BJTC) BA (Hons) Broadcast and Digital Journalism Must achieve a minimum of 40 percent in each element of assessment
+Broadcast Journalism Training Council (BJTC) Journalism Must achieve a minimum of 40 percent in each element of assessment

 Resits and retakes allowed

-Accrediting Body PUTING AND ENGINEERING Course Exemptions The Joint Board of Moderators (JBM): Institute of Highway Engineers (IHE) Institution of Civil Engineers (ICE) Institution of Structural Engineers (ISructE) Chartered Institution of Highways and Transportation (CIHT) The Chartered Institution of Civil Engineering Surveyors (ICES) The Chartered Institution of Civil Engineering Surveyors (ICES) The Chartered Institution of Water & Environmental Management (CIWEM) Institution of Engineering and Technology (IET) BEng Civil and Environmental Engineering (with Internship) BEng Civil Engineering (with Industrial Placement) BSc (Hons) Computer Science No compensation allowed (excluding Level 3 for Foundation courses) n/a Postgraduate: MSc Applied Cyber Security Language of Instruction: English or Greek (Students will not be permitted to mix languages)
+Accrediting Body Course Exemptions Institution of Structural Engineers (ISructE) Chartered Institution of Highways and Transportation (CIHT) The Chartered Institution of Civil Engineering Surveyors (ICES) The Chartered Institution of Water & Environmental Management (CIWEM) FdEng Civil and Environmental Engineering BSc (Hons) Sound Engineering BEng Civil and Environmental Engineering (with Internship) BEng Civil Engineering (with Industrial Placement) BSc (Hons) Computer Science BEng (Hons) Electrical and Electronic Engineering MSc Civil and Environmental Engineering (with Internship) MEng Civil Engineering MSc Civil Engineering No compensation allowed (excluding Level 3 for Foundation courses) n/a Postgraduate: Language of Instruction: English or Greek (Students will not be permitted to mix languages)

-SCHOOL OF HUMAN AND SOCIAL SCIENCES Accrediting Body Course Exemptions Academic Partner: Business College of Athens (BCA) Language of Instruction: n/a Undergraduate: BA (Hons) Early Childhood Care and Education (with Foundation) BSc (Hons) Psychology Studies (with Foundation) Postgraduate: MSc Psychology (Conversion) MSc Child Development and Educational Psychology Undergraduate: Bilingual: Levels 3 and 4: Greek Levels 5 and 6: English English: Levels 3,4,5,6: English Postgraduate: English or Greek (Students will not be permitted to mix languages)
+SCHOOL OF HUMAN AND SOCIAL SCIENCES Accrediting Body Course Exemptions Academic Partner: Business College of Athens (BCA) Language of Instruction: n/a BA (Hons) Early Childhood Care and Education (with Foundation) BSc (Hons) Psychology Studies (with Foundation) Postgraduate: MSc Psychology (Conversion) Undergraduate: Bilingual: Levels 3 and 4: Greek Levels 5 and 6: English English: Levels 3,4,5,6: English Postgraduate: English or Greek (Students will not be permitted to mix languages)